EdmondFrank/pi-robot-dashboard/README.md

-Raspberry Dashboard
+Raspberry Robot Dashboard
 ---

-#### This project is for monitoring Raspberry Pi, and it supports the following things:
+#### This project is for monitoring and controlling Raspberry Pi, and it supports the following things:
 + **monitor and show machine temperature**
 + **monitor and show disk usage**
 + **monitor and show running services**
++ **manage raspberry gpio**

 #### This project is built by using the following main things:
 + **[Ruby][1]**